-The Program benefits from Penn State Harrisburg's location in a capital region in close proximity to internationally known heritage sites and American Studies resources such as the Gettysburg Battlefield, National Civil War Museum, and U.S. Army Heritage and Education Center; Pennsylvania Historical and Museum Commission, State Archives, and State Museum; historic ethnic-industrial sites of Hershey, Steelton, and the Anthracite Coal Region; urban political heritage locations of Harrisburg, York, Baltimore, Philadelphia, and Washington, D.C.; and Amish farmlands and Pennsylvania-German speaking communities.
-The Program in its public outreach and academic work strives to cover America broadly in its national and international contexts, develop local resources and institutions, and interpret cultural expression and identity, with special attention to material and visual culture; race, ethnicity, gender, and age; oral and written sources, performance, and media.
+The program benefits from Penn State Harrisburg's location in a capital region in close proximity to internationally known heritage sites such as the Gettysburg Battlefield, U.S. Army Heritage and Education Center; Pennsylvania Historical and Museum Commission, State Archives, and State Museum; historic ethnic-industrial sites of Hershey, Steelton, and the anthracite coal region; and Amish and Mennonite farmlands.
+Harrisburg, York, Baltimore, Philadelphia, and Washington, D.C. provide further opportunities for research, internships, field trips, and other experiences.

 The program covers America broadly in its national and international contexts and emphasizes interdisciplinary work.
 Areas of focus include history and politics; popular culture, folklore and ethnography; American art and material culture, regional, urban, and environmental studies; and public heritage and museum studies.
 Intersections of these areas with historic and contemporary issues of race, gender and sexuality, ethnicity, and class are key components of the program.

 American studies faculty members are active researchers who present their work to a wide variety of regional, national, and international scholarly and public venues and actively encourage their students to do so as well.